 Fellow Since 2005

-This profile was prepared when Sagari Ramdas was elected to the Ashoka Fellowship in 2005.
+This description of Sagari Ramdas's work was prepared when Sagari Ramdas was elected to the Ashoka Fellowship in 2005.

 Dr. Sagari Ramdas, a young veterinarian, is introducing controlled, environmentally sustainable approaches to animal husbandry, a critical dimension of the rural fabric where, until now, advances in development practice have lagged.